Give the gift of

-Take a unique journey through the Russian Mennonite past with Paul Toews’ Mennonite Heritage Cruise Lectures.
-With nearly 100 historic photographs, this coffee-table book offers a rare glimpse into the prosperity, sorrow, and rebirth of the Mennonite story in Russia and Ukraine.
+Take a unique journey through the past with Paul Toews’ Mennonite Heritage Cruise Lectures.
+With nearly 100 historic photographs, this coffee-table book offers a rare glimpse into the prosperity, sorrow, and rebirth of the Mennonite story in Ukraine.

 All proceeds from book sales go to the Paul Toews Professorship in Russian Mennonite History Fund.